 “Do all bees make honey?”
 That is a question people often ask us.
-The answer is, “No.” There are more than 2,000 species of bees and only one bee, the honey bee (Apis mellifera), that makes honey.
+The answer is, “No.” There are more than 20,000 species of bees and only one bee, the honey bee (Apis mellifera), makes honey.

 The fact that the honey bee is the only bee that makes honey is not the only fun fact about honey bees.
 There are many more.